-Individuals may be eligible for free coverage called Medicaid if your household’s monthly income is below the following amounts:
+You may be eligible for free coverage called Medicaid if your household’s monthly income is below the following amounts:

-- A pregnant woman expecting twins* with one dependent child under the age of 18 (household of 4) with monthly household income up to $6,561 ($78,732 annually)
+- You’re a pregnant woman expecting twins* with one dependent child under the age of 19 (household of 4) with monthly household income up to $8,100 ($97,200 annually)

-* If pregnant you must count yourself and the number of children you are expecting.
+* If pregnant you must count yourself and the number of children you’re expecting.